INTRODUCTION

 ORGAN OF ST. PHILIP'S, SALFORD

-Renn was born in 1786 at Kedleston Hall near Derby, where his father
+in 1786 at Kedleston Hall near Derby, where his father was a coachman

-was a coachman to Sir Nathaniel Curzon.
-In 1799 Samuel was sent to
+to Sir Nathaniel Curzon.
+In 1799 Samuel was sent to London as apprentice

 In 1822 Renn took over Davis' business in London and in 1823 he moved